zachpino/comm-workshop-s18/week01/readme.md

 Be sure to explore the many other examples available in the 'Examples and Supported Geographies' links found under each data presentation on the [ACS page](https://census.gov/data/developers/data-sets/acs-1year.html).

-Also, note that all geographies are FIPS encoded.
+Also, note that all geographies are *FIPS encoded*.
 Here are some resources to map names to FIPS codes.
 - [States and Regions](state-regions-fips.xls)
 - [Counties](counties-fips.xls)
 - [Metropolitan, Micropolitan, and Combined Statistical Areas](metropolitan-csa-fips.xls)